fpgaprince/rtd/docs/source/advance.rst

-For this 1x8. we are streaming the data. if the src clk is greater than the receive clk, and you're constantly streaming.. at some point you're going to lose data. because the read cant possibly keep up if the writes are constantly happening at a faster rate! it's just a matter of time before the cup overflows.
+For this 1x8. we are streaming the data. if the src clk is greater than the receive clk, and you're constantly streaming.. at some point you're going to lose data. because the read cant possibly keep up if the writes are constantly happening at a faster rate!
+It's just a matter of time before the cup overflows.

-it doesn't have to be a serial stream. you could have a stream of words, words which are 14 bits, 16bit, 32, 64, 128, whatever size!
+It doesn't have to be a serial stream.
+You could have a stream of words, words which are 14 bits, 16bit, 32, 64, 128, whatever size!

-just in general, if you are constantly writing faster than you are reading.. at some point, you'll wrap around and catch up. you don't want that. you'll want to have logic in place to prevent "overrunning".
+Just in general, if you are constantly writing faster than you are reading.. at some point, you'll wrap around and catch up. you don't want that. you'll want to have logic in place to prevent "overrunning".

-you can do one of two things,
+You can do one of two things,

     if the FIFO is not using flags (full,/empty) or the writes/reads occur at some known rate and period, the src needs to burst the wr/rd event/data and the FIFO needs to be large enough to accomodate the read/write differences.

     if you are using flags (full,empty) then they will control your write/read events.

-what has to be done here is bursting the read and write. the faster write domain has to accomadate the slower domain.. by bursting a block of data.. either filling up the FIFO or not. and waiting. the read just reads whenever, as long as it's not empty. because of this bursting, the incoming data over some time is set. as well as the read. the FIFO needs to be large enough to hold the write data while it is being read out.

-this is called the fifo depth.
+What has to be done here is bursting the read and write. the faster write domain has to accomadate the slower domain.. by bursting a block of data.. either filling up the FIFO or not. and waiting. the read just reads whenever, as long as it's not empty. because of this bursting, the incoming data over some time is set. as well as the read. the FIFO needs to be large enough to hold the write data while it is being read out.
+This is called the fifo depth.

 .. note::

-    i will create several calculators here. or spreadsheet. something interactive.
+    I will create several calculators here. or spreadsheet. something interactive.

-the second approach is basically a handshaking relationship between the two. where the req/ack is full/empty.
+The second approach is basically a handshaking relationship between the two. where the req/ack is full/empty.
 When the fifo is empty, do not read. when the fifo is full do not write. two pointers are created and each track the write event and read event, respectively.